The employment tribunal

 - If the work had been done by a member of the employer’s family, it would not be treated as work or as performed.

-Changes to Immigration rules, came into force on April 6 2015.
-Meaning that an immigration officer when granting applications to enter the UK must be satisfied that an employer will pay at least the national minimum wage.
+Changes to immigration rules, came into force on 6 April 2015.
+An immigration officer, when granting applications to enter the UK as an overseas domestic worker, must be satisfied that an employer will pay at least the national minimum wage.
 Employers are now required to complete application forms confirming that they do not consider the exemption to apply and the worker will receive the minimum wage.
-Therefore, there should be relatively few workers who are genuinely not entitled to receive the minimum wage.
+Therefore, it should be much harder now for employers to argue that those entering on overseas domestic workers visas are genuinely not entitled to receive the minimum wage.

 Holiday, sickness and breaks